Does your organization really maintain high ethical standards?

 Lockheed Martin offers an annual “Ethics Awareness Training” for its employees.
 They have reported a 60% decrease in ethical breaches and conflicts within the company since implementing mandatory training programs.

-3. Ethics Audits and Measures
+3. Ethics Audits and Accountability Measures

 Ethics audits help companies evaluate their practices and detect any areas that might fall short of their ethical standards.
 This practice holds all levels of the organization accountable and ensures continuous improvement.